-Just taking cold showers alone if your obese will not be sufficient enough to help you lose weight you still need to change your lifestyle.
+Just taking cold showers alone if your are obese will not be sufficient enough to help you lose weight you still need to change your lifestyle.
 However, cold showers do help boost your metabolism and can even out certain hormone levels as well as heal the gastrointestinal system.
 Read more

 Calms Itchy Skin

-According to Adam Friedman, MD, he says if you have itchy skin that taking cold showers can help you overcome the sensation to scratch it.
+According to Adam Friedman, MD, he says if you have itchy skin taking cold showers can help you overcome the sensation to scratch it.

 From a physiological standpoint, it is said that your nerves can’t transmit multiple sensations at the same time.
 Read more